itsmatttobin/menu-app/readme.md

-# Vue Boilerplate
+# Menu App
-A simple Vue application boilerplate using Laravel Mix
+A menu / order application built with Vue